duskCoder/ring_buffer/README.md

 ring_buffer
 ===========

-A ready to use library in order to deal with ring buffers.
+A ready to use library meant to deal with ring buffers.